alexawhy/pulse-analytics-coding-exercise/src/exercises/exercise_2_filterBy/README.md

 ### Testing

-If you'd like to test your filterBy util as written, run `npm test uniqueBy`.
+If you'd like to test your filterBy util as written, run `npm test filterBy`.
 If you'd like to test both uniqueBy and filterBy, run `npm test`.

 ### Example